gravitational/gravity/docs/5.x/cluster.md

 ## Garbage Collection

-Every now and then, the cluster would accumulate resources it has no use for - be it gravity packages or docker images from previous versions of the application.
+Every now and then, the cluster would accumulate resources it has no use for - be it Gravity packages or docker images from previous versions of the application.
 These resources will unnecessarily waste disk space and while possible are usually difficult to get rid of manually.

 The `gravity` tool offers a subset of commands to run cluster-wide garbage collection.
 During garbage collection, the following resources are pruned:

-  * Unused gravity packages from previous versions of the application
+  * Unused Gravity packages from previous versions of the application
   * Unused docker images from previous versions of the application
   * Obsolete systemd journal directories